 During the Host-School Experience you spend three days in your host school and two days a week training; one day in a subject hub and one in a professional Studies hub.
 During this period, we begin to construct your individual training plan taking into account your previous achievements.

-Whilst completing your host-school experience you will also receive two full days of dedicated training led by our tutors each week: One subject-focused sessions at hub schools where you have the opportunity to work in subject cohorts on best practice and pedagogy through reflecting on your school-based experience and the literature.
-One professional studies day where the core skills and competencies of teaching are delivered irrelevant of subject.
+Whilst completing your host-school experience you will also receive two full days of dedicated training led by our tutors each week: One subject-focused sessions at hub schools where you have the opportunity to work in subject cohorts developing best practice and pedagogy through reflecting on your school-based experience and the literature.
+One professional studies day where the core skills and competencies of teaching are delivered for all secondary trainees

 Subject Studies are led by experienced and expert practitioners in your subject.
-The sessions are held at a ‘hub school’ that is expert in the teaching, progress and attainment of that subject.
+The sessions are held at a ‘hub school’ that is expert in the curriculum, subject knowledge and pedagogy of that subject.

-Professional Studies are led by our ITT SLEs and it provides a unifying strand to the programme as a whole and ensures that trainees’ subjects are placed in a whole-school and education system context.
+Professional Studies are led by our ITT SLEs and provides a unifying strand to the programme as a whole ensuring that trainees’ subjects are placed in the context of the whole-school and education system.